TheJacksonLaboratory/lama_workflow/README.md

 sinteractive -c 4 -m 32G
 ```
 > [!IMPORTANT]
-> The Sumner2 scheduler is merciless, if your job exceeds the requested memory it will be killed.
+> The Sumner2 scheduler is merciless; if your job exceeds the requested memory it will be killed.

 Once in the interactive session, make sure to load the singularity/apptainer module:
 ```